David Mabberley: Biography

 Born in Tetbury, Gloucestershire, England, Mabberley won a scholarship to Rendcomb College, Cirencester where he was inspired by biology master, Christopher Swaine, then an open scholarship to St Catherine's College, Oxford, where his tutor was Barrie Juniper and he graduated B.A. in 1970 and M.A. in 1974.
 The rest of the five making up his year in biology were Robin McCleery, John Moore-Bick, Stuart Pimm and Peter Taylor, with whom Mabberley organised the Oxford University Expedition to the Cherangani Hills, Kenya (1969).
-Although he intended to work for a doctorate under the cytologist C. D. Darlington he was inspired to move to Sidney Sussex College, Cambridge, under the supervision of E. J. H. Corner, leading to a PhD in 1973 and D.Phil.
+Although he was intended to work for a doctorate under the cytologist C. D. Darlington he was inspired to move to Sidney Sussex College, Cambridge, under the supervision of E. J. H. Corner, leading to a PhD in 1973 and D.Phil.
 (Oxon) in 1975.
 In 1973 Mabberley was elected the first Claridge Druce junior research fellow at St John's College, Oxford, before being appointed in 1976 to a tutorial fellowship at Wadham College, Oxford (linked to a university lecturership in the Department of Botany, later Plant Sciences, where he set up the "Mablab" with graduate students and post-doctoral research workers from around the world).
-Doctoral students included Alistair Hay, Martin Cheek and Rogier Petrus Johannes de Kok.
+Doctoral students included Alistair Hay, Martin Cheek, William Hawthorne, Rowan Jenkins, Balangoda Singhakumara and Rogier Petrus Johannes de Kok.

 He served as Dean of Wadham College for many years.
-Some of the social aspects of Mabberley's period as Dean of Wadham are dramatized in Stephen Henighan's novel The World of After.
 Mabberley was senior proctor at Oxford 1988–1989, later becoming Curator of the Oxford University Herbaria.
 He has also served in various capacities at numerous universities around the world, including University of Paris (France), University of Leiden (the Netherlands), University of Peradeniya (Sri Lanka), University of Kuwait, Western Sydney University and Macquarie University (both in New South Wales, Australia).
 From 1995 he held a chair at the University of Leiden, where he is now Emeritus Professor.